 The BBM Litigation team has experience in many areas of dispute resolution including arbitration, adjudication, tribunals, the Court of Session, the Sheriff Court, and the UK Supreme Court.
 Whatever dispute our clients are facing, we use this vast experience and specialist knowledge of negotiation and advocacy to help them find and achieve a cost-efficient and effective solution.
 We are also experienced in alternative dispute resolution and if the case is best dealt with, for example, through mediation, we are experienced in resolving disputes in that manner.

-Civil Litigation Solicitors Edinburgh, Wick and Aberdeen
+Commercial Litigation Solicitors Edinburgh, Wick and Aberdeen

 - Appeals to the Sheriff

 - Commercial Court